aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/data-handling-features-in-xlsx4j/import-data-to-worksheets-in-xlsx4j/_index.md

  ArrayList<String> list = new ArrayList<String>();

-//Add few names to the list as string values
+//Add a few names to the list as string values

 list.add("laurence chen");